Insurers Are Battling With Customer Experience – Here's Why

 Traditional insurance carriers are in a battle for customers, and they are losing.

 Today’s customers expect the kind of efficiency, simplicity, and immediacy they experience when dealing with providers in banking and retail.
-Having recognized the importance of customer experience (CX), other sectors are successfully leveraging customer communication to retain customers, drive engagement, and build loyalty.
-The value of customer communication management in insurance is therefore undeniable.
+Having recognized the importance of customer experience (CX), other sectors are successfully leveraging customer communications to retain customers, drive engagement, and build loyalty.
+The value of customer communications management in insurance is therefore undeniable.

 How did insurance carriers end up in this challenging position?

 There are many contributing factors:

 • Carriers lack a direct relationship with policyholders.

 The purchase or renewal of an insurance policy is often facilitated by a third party, such as an agent, a broker, or an online consolidator.
 Although historically a highly successful business model, carriers failed to recognize the risk inherent in a relationship that places the third party between them and the customer.